mk-fg/trilobite/README.md

 	filter conn_metrics 1 media.packets
 	filter INPUT 8 media.packets

-Thus, allowing to count all the packets and bytes in the connection, while retaining a stateful configuration for the firewall (i.e. making pass/filter decisions on per-connection, not per-packet, basis).
+Thus, allowing to count all the packets and bytes in the connection (by piping them through "conn_metrics" chain before accepting by --state rule), while retaining a stateful configuration for the firewall (i.e. making pass/filter decisions on per-connection, not per-packet, basis).
 See the comments in example config for more details on the metrics_conntrack section.

-Also, there's --metrics-notrack to opt-out of the conntrack rules, when metrics_conntrack is enabled (for udp, icmp or whatever non-generic rules).

 ##### Templating